matanfield/bentogrid/README.md

 - `[3, 1, 2]` → First tile is 3x larger than the second, 1.5x larger than the third
 - `[1, 4, 7.5, 2.34]` → Any positive numbers work as proportions

+Tiles are sorted by area (largest first) before layout to mimic treemap behavior.
+If you want to preserve your input order—for example, to create a custom storytelling layout—set `options.order = 'input'`.

 ## Development

 ```bash